rayder13/DIM-Guitar/PROGRESS.md

 ## Pinout

 Below is the proposed pinout for the DIM Guitar based on an Arduino Pro Micro.
-The board should have enough GPIO's to accomodate the project.
+The board should have enough GPIO's to accommodate the project.
 Hoping to use the TX/RX pins for future features but we will see how that pans out.
+Pin 7 is designated Fret 6 for future proofing a fork into GH6 6 fret guitar retro fit.

 ![Image of Pro Micro Pinout](/images/pinout.jpg)